rohansimha02/AI-Code-Reviewer/README.md

 # AI Code Reviewer

-A production-style repository that fine-tunes a pretrained CodeBERT classifier (PyTorch + Hugging Face) to detect buggy vs clean code.
+A project repository that fine-tunes a pretrained CodeBERT classifier (PyTorch + Hugging Face) to detect buggy vs clean code.
 The system is trained primarily on BugsInPy with QuixBugs as a small validation set, providing a minimal but polished FastAPI inference service and a Streamlit demo where users can paste Python code and get predictions.

 ## Dataset